avirupnag/Getting-and-Cleaning-Data/README.md

 called CodeBook.md.

 The run_analysis.R is having the code to perform the analyses described in the 5 steps.
-They can be launched and executed in RStudio by just importing the file by downloading the file using following commands fileURL <- "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip" project_data <- download.file(fileURL,destfile="./data/project_data2.zip",method="internal") and then unzipping them in the respective <directory>.
+They can be launched and executed in RStudio by just importing the file by downloading the file using following commands:

+  fileURL <- "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip"

+  project_data <- download.file(fileURL,destfile="./data/project_data2.zip",method="internal")

+and then unzipping them in the respective <directory>.
-Then run the following command to set the directory: setwd(<directory>)
+Then run the following command to set the directory:

+  setwd(<directory>)